 This is clearly a key challenge that not only McDermott's office in Qatar is facing but the entire energy industry is facing as we emerge from the global pandemic.
-We have worked very hard to leverage the global footprint and capability mobilise many resources from across the globe.
+We have worked very hard to leverage the global footprint and capability of McDermott and have been able to a consequence, we have worked with mobilise many resources from across the globe.
 We have also executed an active external recruitment campaign to attract new employees to McDermott.
 Both of these efforts have allowed us to increase our local headcount significantly since the start of the new year, but with that said we are not finished.
-We are actively looking for local graduates and will be such a long period of time.
-We have approaching local Qatari Universities over the coming months to look to source local talent.
-We firmly believe that the Oatari energy sector has many years of opportunity ahead and we will be looking to build a local organisation to support
+We are actively looking for local graduates and will be over the coming months to look to source local talent.
+We firmly believe that the Oatari energy sector has many years of opportunity ahead and we will be looking to build a local organisation to support into Doha to execute our projects locally.
+In addition via our strategic joint venture fabrication vard OFAB, we have also committed to fabricate these offshore topsides for the first time in Qatar.
+This has taken the relationship to a new level supporting the Tawteen initiative launched by OatarEnergy In 2019.